Alexander Towers

 Remarks were searched for phrases like 'laundry on each floor,' 'laundry room on every floor,' or any shared laundry description, and none were found.
 Instead, listings emphasize in-unit washer/dryer, which suggests there may not be separate community laundry on every floor.
 Based on this absence, the feature is marked as not present.

-I searched for explicit deeded-parking language such as "deeded parking," "owned stall," or "parking included in deed" and found none.
-The remarks consistently describe the parking as assigned, secured, covered, or in a gated garage, which is not enough to call it deeded.
+I searched for deeded or owned-parking language such as "deeded parking," "owned stall," or "parking included in deed" and found none.
+The remarks describe assigned, covered, secured parking, which supports parking being included or assigned but not deeded.

 No analysis available

-I looked for any parking charge, monthly parking fee, or rental cost and found none.
-The listings describe parking availability and type, but do not mention an additional parking cost.
+I looked for any parking cost language such as a monthly parking fee, additional parking charge, or parking rental and found nothing.
+The listings mention assigned parking and guest stalls, but no separate parking fee is stated.

 No analysis available